 Answered By: Jason Puckett

-The books in library are arranged by Library of Congress classification, and are organized on the shelf by call number.
+Library books are arranged by Library of Congress classification, and are organized on the shelf by call number.
 To learn more about call numbers, read our FAQ on what a call number is and how to find a book on the shelf using one.
 If you want to physically browse the shelves, below is a general overview of the call number areas and their corresponding topics.

 Check the library catalog for subjects, titles, or specific call numbers you are looking for.